 - The facilitator puts the topic as a new issue on the next team meeting agenda and invites any nonmembers who might have insights or be affected.

-- At the meeting, the person who raised the issue discusses why he or she thinks this information might require a change.
+- At the meeting, the person who raised the issue discusses why they think this information might require a change.

 - The facilitator leads the team through the following questions/steps.
 Note that the questions focus on possibilities, not on whether or not the change or its effects are definite:

 - “How might this impact the (procedure/plan)?”: List all possible outcomes, positive and negative.

 - “How likely is each outcome?”: Have the team rate them “high, medium, low, or none.”

 - Quantify the effect of each outcome in terms of time, money, or performance standards.

 - “How would the (procedure/plan) need to change to exploit the positive changes or accommodate the negative ones?”

 - “How much would making each change cost in time or money?”

 - Determine which, if any change(s) should be made, based on each outcome’s:

 - Net cost of making the change, found by comparing the estimated cost to the estimated benefits.